 It is important to note that preschoolers are still developing their cognitive abilities and self-regulation skills.
 They are exploring their independence and testing boundaries, which is a natural part of their development.

-Classroom rules provide the necessary guidance and structure to help them navigate this stage and learn appropriate behavior.
+Preschool classroom rules provide the necessary guidance and structure to help them navigate this stage and learn appropriate behavior.
 When students understand “how to school” at a young age, they are learning how to be successful in higher education, as well.

 Establishing Clear and Age-Appropriate Rules

-Some Tips for Your Classroom Rules Poster:
+Some Tips for Your Preschool Classroom Rules Poster:

-Young Students Understand Easy-to-Follow Directions
+1 Young Students Need Easy-to-Follow Directions

 Keep in mind that preschoolers have limited attention spans, so it is best to have a small number of rules, typically between 3 to 5, that cover the essential aspects of behavior and safety.